rosenfrantz/skills-hello-github-actions/README.md

 -->

 # Hello GitHub Actions

-_Create a GitHub Action and use it in a workflow._
+:rocket: _Create a GitHub Action and use it in a workflow._

 <!--
   <<< Author notes: Start of the course >>>